-Plastic recycling is a process of recovering waste plastics or scraps of plastic and reprocessing them into useful products.
-Most plastic in not biodegradable, meaning that left untreated, it will be here for millions of years.
-As of 2018, about 380 million tons of plastic is produced worldwide each year.
-From the 1950s up to 2018, an estimated 6.3 billion tons of plastic has been produced worldwide.
-Less than one fourth is being either recycled or incinerated, meaning the remaining three fourths enters the environment.
-It is estimated that about 8 million tons of waste plastic enters the Earth’s ocean every year, with studies showing that that the bodies of 90% of seabirds contain plastic debris.
+Plastic recycling is the process of recovering waste plastics or scraps of plastic and reprocessing them into useful products.
+Most plastic is not biodegradable, meaning that left untreated, it will be here for millions of years.
+As of 2018, about 380 million tons of plastic are produced worldwide each year.
+From the 1950s up to 2018, an estimated 6.3 billion tons of plastic have been produced worldwide.
+Less than one-fourth is being either recycled or incinerated, meaning the remaining three-fourths enter the environment.
+It is estimated that about 8 million tons of waste plastic enter the Earth’s ocean every year, with studies showing that the bodies of 90% of seabirds contain plastic debris.
 In fact, some researchers suggest that by 2050 there could be more plastic than fish in the oceans by weight.
 For the health of the planet, plastic recycling should be a top priority, which is why Lee Enterprises Consulting maintains a strong expertise in the area.

-Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 100 highly qualified experts.
-Visit our website and see our experts and the services we provide and you will find that we have just the right expert for any clean energy project.
+With over 150 consultants worldwide, Lee Enterprises Consulting has the diverse experts and geographical reach to assist in virtually any bioeconomy project.
+Our highly qualified teams bring a unique integration of technical, scientific, regulatory, and hands-on experience to any project.
+Look at our experts and the services we provide.
 Most of our experts are also available to advise and serve as expert witnesses in bioeconomy litigation matters.
-For the larger projects, we specialize in putting together full service, interdisciplinary teams with one point of contact.
+For the larger projects, we specialize in putting together full-service, interdisciplinary teams with one point of contact.
+See a video about LEC here.
 Call us at 1+ (501) 833-8511 or email us for more information.
 See Biomass & Non-Recyclable Plastics to Liquid Fuel.